- Written by Dr.Mehmet Demircioglu

 If you are otherwise healthy, ask the clinic when sexual activity is allowed again and whether your specific medicine can be restarted at that point.
 In my aftercare logic, that is usually around day 10, not day 2 or day 3.
 The decision should include the dose, the exact drug, your blood pressure, the amount of swelling, whether the grafts are still crusted, and whether the donor or recipient area had any unusual bleeding.

 Do not restart Viagra or Cialis because someone online said it increases blood flow.
-Restart only when the early healing period is stable, the clinic knows the plan, and the medication is safe for the patient’s heart, blood pressure, and other medicines.
+Restart only when the early healing period is stable, the clinic knows the plan, and the medication is safe for your heart, blood pressure, and other medicines.
 When there is uncertainty, waiting a few more days is usually safer than adding a medication during a confusing recovery sign.